JohnMealy23/cpu-know-what-im-talkin-about/README.md

 ## Given more time...

-* Use Thunk to contain logic.
+* Use middleware to contain logic.
 * Research directory structure.
 Still coming up to speed about modern organization practices.
 * Asked for more clarity from Product
-    * getCpuRange
-* Remove all unneeded //s
+    * Double-check logic for "high load" and "recovery period"
+    * Get direction on what "alert the user" means.
+    * How long is a recovery period?
+The instructions only mention the starting point.
 * Install linter
 * Fixed up the GUI
     * CSS animations to avoid the jank